Polinden/Zaycev2Dune/README.md

 ### The public API is used.
 No hacks.
 You may listen all songs Zaycev regards as downloadable

-### You might need some little tweaks to use this tool with other media devices
+### Dune HD was tested.
+You might need some tweaks to use this tool with other devices

 &nbsp;
 &nbsp;